-Award Letters
+Federal Aid Award Letters

-Applicants will receive an official award letter.
+Once admitted into the program, students who have completed their financial aid process will receive an official award letter.
 Upon receipt of this letter students have an opportunity to accept, modify or decline any part of the awarded aid.

 In order to accept the awarded aid, students should follow the steps and instructions noted in the letter, as well as complete the required entrance counseling and the Master Promissory Note (MPN) for the federal loan they are interested in receiving.
 These requirements can be completed online at www.studentloans.gov, where students can sign in using the FSA ID created in their FAFSA application.
 Please note that a student is not eligible to receive loans until these tasks are completed.
 Student loans are certified at the beginning of each term.
-Loans are disbursed directly to the school and are applied to the institutional costs for the term (tuition, fee, etc.).
-If there is money remaining after it has been applied to the student account, after the loans are disbursed, a check will be mailed for the difference of the funds requested minus institutional costs.
+Loans are disbursed directly to the school after the end of the add/ drop period, and are applied to the institutional costs for the term (tuition, fee, etc.).
+If there is money remaining after it has been applied to the student account, after the loans are disbursed, a direct deposit using ACH will be processed for the difference of the funds requested minus institutional costs.